cacunas/ParG4_cluster/README.md

 Multi threaded code for geant4 simulations.
 For being used over the cluster.

-This repo contains the source code that implements the simulation of a simple setup of a LYSO scintillator crystal on a cluster, using multithreading to improve the performance of several events over a reduced amount of time.
+This repo contains the source code that implements the simulation of a simple set-up of a LYSO scintillator crystal on a cluster, using multi threading to improve the performance of several events over a reduced amount of time.

 The software used for this project and their respective versions are: